Shaswat-G/PyRecover/README.md

 ## Training

 The codebase contains example code for training a Transformer model on a parquet dataset.
 It's designed to work with SLURM, automatically detecting when multiple GPUs are available and enabling distributed training via DDP (DistributedDataParallel).

-### Command Line Arguments

-The training script () accepts various arguments to customize the training process.
-Here are the key parameters: `train.py`

 | Argument                       | Description                                   | Default                                                         |
 |--------------------------------|-----------------------------------------------|-----------------------------------------------------------------|
 | `--dataset`                    | Path to parquet file with text data           | `/capstor/store/cscs/ethz/large-sc/datasets/train_data.parquet` |